José María Ampuero Jáuregui: 1890s: electoral and Basque campaigns

 In 1889 Ampuero resumed his service in the Biscay diputación, elected from Durango.
 Little is known of his 2-year assignment, except that he engaged in legal dispute over internal composition of the body.
 Once his term expired and following some vacillation, in 1891 he tried his hand in general elections to the Cortes.
-He competed against a liberal candidate and lost marginally; according to present-day historian, he was “the only man of Biscay Carlism with sufficient economic capacity, prestige and personal influence which could have been elected in the only Biscay district where Carlist victory was imaginable”, but owed his defeat to internal divisions within Traditionalism.
+He competed against a liberal candidate and lost marginally; according to present-day historians, he was “the only man of Biscay Carlism with sufficient economic capacity, prestige and personal influence which could have been elected in the only Biscay district where Carlist victory was imaginable”, but owed his defeat to internal divisions within Traditionalism.
 During the campaign of 1893 Ampuero again stood as the official Carlist candidate from Durango and lost again, this time decisively to a conservative rival.
 In 1896 the press reported that he was likely to run for the Senate from Bilbao, but there is no confirmation of him actually standing.
 In 1898 he lost his Senate bid, this time standing in Gipuzkoa.
 The last press speculation on Ampuero's Congress’ bid comes from 1905.